 Hawala Remittance System and Money Laundering

 Some alternative remittance systems have been operating for years, and most countries are legal and legitimate; Hawala is an example.
 Hawala remittance systems, also called alternative remittance systems by Financial Action Task Force (FATF), are unofficial banking regulations that allow the transfer of funds at home and abroad.
-Hawale, a cheap, fast and reliable money transfer system, is primarily used by immigrant workers who send money to their families abroad.
+Hawale, a cheap, fast, and reliable money transfer system, is primarily used by immigrant workers who send money to their families abroad.
 Alternative referral systems such as Hawale are of great interest to law enforcement and AML regulators because of the risks associated with their abuse, such as money laundering from transactions.
 Concerns are growing about the potential role of regulators in money laundering through transactions such as Hawale, so they are working more frequently on this issue.

 AML Compliance Program of Money Transfer Company

 Money Transfer Companies should establish systems for detecting and reporting suspicious activities and ensuring the continuity of these systems.
 Otherwise, they may face heavy fines.
 There are legal Anti Money Laundering Compliance Programs for criminal liability or company management.
 AML Compliance Program covers every activity of companies at risk of financial crime in combating financial crime and compliance processes.
-FATF and the European Union announced the measures organizations should take with various guidelines and report each semester.
+FATF and the European Union announced the measures organizations should take with various guidelines and reports each semester.
 Money Transfer Companies must also follow this published guide.
 Money Transfer Companies should develop and monitor compliance programs, provide personnel training, make recommendations regarding money laundering risks, and assess the risks in transactions.

 Risk Assessment in the Money Transfer Company